stablecog/mixpanel-to-posthog/README.md

 The best way we found to migrate data is to do the following.

+1. Disable GeoIP app (if enabled)
-1. Import events (see below)
+2. Import events (see below)
-2. In Mixpanel UI, export all users and columns as CSV
+3. In Mixpanel UI, export all users and columns as CSV
-3. Import the users (see below)
+4. Import the users (see below)
+5. Enable GeoIP app (if enabled)

 ## (Step 1) Import Events